Johangalle/Cryptography/README.md

 # Cryptography
-Code snippets to learn cryptography.
+Code snippets to learn cryptography without the need to use other libraries.
 DO NOT USE IN PRODUCTION

 ## The easiest (symmetric_xor) symmetric encryption algorithm
 ```